api-platform/docs/distribution/index.md

 ![The Next.js Progressive Web App](images/api-platform-2.6-pwa-react.png)

 You can also choose to generate the code for a specific resource with the `--resource` argument (example:
-`generate-api-platform-client --resource books`).
+`pnpm create @api-platform/client --resource books`).

 The generated code contains a list (including pagination), a delete button, a creation and an edition form.
 It also includes [Bootstrap](https://getbootstrap.com) markup and [ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to make the app usable by people with disabilities.

-If you prefer to generate a PWA built on top of another frontend stack, read [the dedicated documentation](../client-generator/index.md).
+If you prefer to generate a PWA built on top of another frontend stack, read [the dedicated documentation](../create-client/index.md).

 ## Hooking Your Own Business Logic